top of page

 Pronouns: He/Him

 Corey holds a Master of Clinical Mental Health Counseling from Saybrook University.
 As a clinician, he has worked with young adults dealing with various issues such as anxiety, depression, self-esteem, and trauma.
 He is passionate about exploring the many layers of human experience and aims to create a safe and collaborative environment for clients to delve into their emotional experiences with curiosity and courage.
 Corey is trained in EMDR and utilizes a trauma informed approach.
-He is under the supervision of Ashley Klingelsmith, IMFT-S, LPCC-S, F.1500026-SUPV, E.0700438-SUPV
+He is under the supervision of Elizabeth Molla Ph.D., LPCC-S, IMFT-S., E.1300249-SUPV, F.1800037-SUPV

 Lauren Sheets